Skip to main content

 Removing Users

-• Only supported for Basic Authentication users.
+• Supported only for Basic Authentication users.

 • Removed users have their resources transferred to the Default Administrator.